Train & Constrain: Phonologically Informed Tongue-Twister Generation from Topics and Paraphrases: TwistList 2.0 Dataset Construction

 \section{TwistList 2.0 Dataset Construction}

-\citet{twistlist} presented \textit{TwistList 1.0}, a dataset of 2.1k+ human-authored tongue-twisters, from various sources available on the web, including listicles and works of fiction.
-While this allowed a high level of quality in the examples within the dataset (as all instances were automatically filtered, reviewed by a linguist, and then underwent quality control on a subset), the small size of this dataset (even whilst being the largest dataset of tongue-twisters we are aware of to-date) means that smaller models struggle to learn the key features of tongue-twisters from such limited examples, specifically regarding the need to balance high levels of phonemic repetition alongside maintaining grammatical coherence.
+\citet{twistlist} presented \textit{TwistList 1.0}, a dataset of 2.1k+ human-authored tongue twisters from various sources available on the web including listicles and works of fiction.
+While this allowed a high level of quality in the examples within the dataset (as all instances were automatically filtered, reviewed by a linguist, and then underwent quality control on a subset), the small size of this dataset (even whilst being the largest dataset of tongue twisters we are aware of to-date) means that smaller models struggle to learn the key features of tongue twisters from such limited examples, specifically regarding the need to balance high levels of phonemic repetition alongside maintaining grammatical coherence.

-To combat this shortfall, we extend TwistList 1.0 8-fold into \textit{TwistList 2.0}, containing 17,000+ unique tongue-twister examples.
-To achieve this feat, we note the near-human performance that was achieved by early versions of ChatGPT in our previous human evaluation studies \cite{twistlist}, and opt to build a generation pipeline we name \textit{TwisterLister} using GPT-3.5 to generate novel examples to facilitate the training of smaller parameter count models from the resulting synthetic dataset.
+To combat this shortfall, we extend TwistList 1.0 8-fold into \textit{TwistList 2.0}, containing 17,000+ unique tongue twister examples.
+To achieve this feat, we note the near-human performance that was achieved by early versions of ChatGPT in our previous human evaluation studies \cite{twistlist}, and opt to build a generation pipeline we name \textit{TwisterLister} using GPT-3.5-Turbo to generate novel examples to facilitate the training of smaller parameter count models from the resulting synthetic dataset.\footnote{In both \citet{twistlist} and the present work, we access GPT-3.5-Turbo (i.e., "ChatGPT") via the OpenAI API.}